GericoVi/virtual_swirlgenerator/README.md

 2. Image recognition capability for receiving contour plots of tangential and radial flow angles and generating an approximation of the underlying velocity field.

+## Theory
+Details of the implemented methods and their performance are reported within **Computational methods for generating swirling inlet boundary conditions for CFD** - G. Vidanes

 ## Limitations
 - Only su2 format for the boundary condition is currently supported by the *writeBC* modules